 How to stop your pipes freezing and bursting

 If do you notice a frozen tap or pipe at home, follow our advice:

 Your stop tap allows you to turn off your home’s water in an emergency, such as a burst pipe.
 It’s usually found under the sink or stairs.
 Find your stop tap and check it’s working, so you know what to do in a crisis.

 3. Leave your heating on low

-Leaving your heating on low helps protect your pipes from freezing.
-If you’re going away, turn it to a low level or schedule it to switch on for an hour in the morning and afternoon.
+If you do go away, leaving your heating on low helps protect your pipes from freezing.
+Either turn your heating to a low level or schedule it to switch on for an hour in the morning and afternoon while you’re gone.
 Some systems have a built-in frost setting for this purpose.